bedops/bedops/docs/content/revision-history.rst

   * Measurement values in `bedmap` did not allow `+` in the exponent (both `-` worked and no `+` for a positive value.
 Similarly, out in front of the number, `+` was previously not allowed.
 Shane Neph posted the report and fix.

+* :ref:`bedops <bedops>`

+  * Fixed issue with `-chop` where complement operation could potentially be included.
+Shane Neph posted the fix.

 * :ref:`sort-bed <sort-bed>`

   * Sorting of BED input now leads to unambiguous result when two or more elements have the same genomic interval (chromosome name and start and stop position), but different content in remaining columns (ID, score, etc.).